Back to programs

 Performance

-The Dance Program also offers students the capability to work with guest artists in master classes, watch performances, and learn repertoire.
+The Dance program also offers students the capability to work with guest artists in master classes, watch performances, and learn repertoire.
 This gives students a unique opportunity to work with a variety of professionals in the field while building their resumes.
 Guest artists within the program often include dance scientists, accomplished choreographers, renowned teachers, and professional dancers.

 Dance faculty often receive grants for other performances throughout the university in collaboration with faculty from other programs.
 Students are also given the opportunity to attend various national and international festivals and conferences.